 - Turn off the heat, transfer to a bowl allow to cool.

-- Once cool, add the yogurt and mix well, gently, so that the tomatoes and yogurt combine well.It is important to let the tomatoes mixture cool down before adding it to the yogurt.
-Adding anything hot to the yogurt will curdle the yogurt and ruin the taste of the dish.1 cup yogurt
+- Once cool, add the yogurt and mix well, gently, so that the tomatoes and yogurt combine well.It is important to let the tomatoes mixture cools down before you add the yogurt.
+Adding anything hot to the yogurt will curdle the yogurt and ruin the taste of the dish.1 cup (~250g) yogurt

 Garnish